-1.4.10.5.1 Information required for packages covered by the UN Model Regulations on the Transport of Dangerous Good
+1.4.10.5.1 Information required for packages covered by the UN Model Regulations on the Transport of Dangerous Goods

 Where a UN Model Regulations on the Transport of Dangerous Goods pictogram appears on a label, a GHS pictogram for the same hazard should not appear.
+The GHS pictograms not required for the transport of dangerous goods should not be displayed on freight containers, road vehicles or railway wagons/tanks.